itp438-20223/.github/.github/ISSUE_TEMPLATE/z-for-spec-not-implemented.md

 [[Please provide 1-2 sentences of feedback to the student.
 For example..."When I run the game I just get an empty window and nothing shows up on screen."]]

+**IMPORTANT:** If you think this is a mistake (eg. you forgot to push your code or it's possibly a platform issue), please talk to your instructor or grader ASAP.
+If you can show to us this was the case, then we will still allow you to regrade higher than R.

-_Note: If this was a bad push (you committed but did not push), please discuss with your grader or instructor.
-When you're ready for a regrade, please push your updated code and reply to this issue.
+_Note: When you're ready for a regrade, please push your updated code and reply to this issue.
 Regrades will occur on the schedule as discussed in class.
-Keep in mind that only your grade by the end of the regrade period counts._
+Keep in mind that only your grade by the end of the regrade period counts.
+However, keep in mind that a Z initial grade means you cannot regrade higher than R._